Best lenses for the Nikon Zf in 2023

 (Image credit: Gareth Bevan / Digital Camera World)

-When picking the best lenses for the Nikon Zf we wanted to keep in mind its price, its size, its retro styling and the kind of photographers who might be drawn to it.
-If you’re interested in sports of wildlife, you would probably choose the Nikon Z6 II, Z8 or Z9 instead, while if you’re more concerned with practicality, versatility and value, the Nikon Z5 might be a better bet.
+When I went about picking the best lenses for the Nikon Zf I wanted to be mindful of this camera's price, size and retro styling.
+And naturally, I've also been considering the kind of photographers who are drawn to it.
+If you’re interested in sports or wildlife, you'd probably choose the Nikon Z6 III, Z8 or Z9 instead, while if you’re more concerned with practicality, versatility and value, the Nikon Z5 might be a better bet.

-The Nikon Zf is a different kind of camera, and one that you will probably choose with your heart as much as your head.
-It does have some of Nikon’s latest autofocus and video technologies, and is one of the best Nikon cameras to buy right now, but if you’re just as interested in how a camera looks and feels, then you’ll be interested in the best retro cameras too.
+I think that the Nikon Zf is more of a 'body beautiful', and one that you'd probably choose with your heart as much as your head.
+It does have some of Nikon’s latest autofocus and video technologies, and is one of the best Nikon cameras to buy right now, but if you’re just as interested in how a camera looks and feels, then you’ll be interested in the best retro cameras as well.

-So we’re not simply repeating a list of the best Nikon Z lenses all round.
-Instead, we’re picking out the ones that we think go particularly well with the Nikon Zf, its design and its price point.
-And these are the lenses we think best fit the bill.
+So I'm definitely not going to simply repeat a list of the best Nikon Z lenses to suit a wide range of cameras.
+Instead, I'm picking out the ones that I think are the best fit for the Nikon Zf, its design and its price point.
+If I was spending my own money, here's what I'd go for.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.